Recursion, Debugging, and Final Code Reading

 print(pick(scores, 'Noah'))

-The first call finds key 'Ava', then tries index 0 of an empty list.
-That raises IndexError.
-The second call that would raise KeyError is never reached.
+The first call finds key 'Ava', then tries index 0 of an empty list, raising IndexError.
+The program crashes there; the second call, which would raise KeyError, is never reached.
+If a question asks which exception the program raises, the answer is IndexError, not KeyError, precisely because order of execution decides which fires first.

-Use the operation to identify the likely exception.
+Use the operation to predict the exception type:

 Bad argument count or incompatible operand typesTypeError